 How well do face masks and face coverings work?

-Unfortunately, scientists just don’t have enough good information yet about how well homemade face masks work in preventing transmission of COVID-19.
-If anything, it’s thought that like medical masks, they would be more effective in preventing you passing the virus to others, rather than protecting you from getting it.
-Not having the evidence doesn’t mean something doesn’t work; it just means it’s too early yet to say for sure.
-And in the absence of good evidence,
+Unfortunately, scientists don’t have enough good information yet about just how well face coverings work in preventing the transmission of COVID-19.
+But some evidence suggests that, when used correctly, they may help prevent you passing the virus to others, rather than protecting you from getting it.
+Not having enough evidence doesn’t mean something doesn’t work; it just means it’s too early to say for sure.

-What we do know about face masks and coverings is that they’re really only effective if you wear them correctly, whilst also practising good overall hygiene measures.
+What we do know about face masks and coverings is that they’re only effective if you wear them correctly, whilst also practising social distancing and washing your hands regularly.

 How to wear a face covering correctly

-One of the big mistakes people make when wearing a face mask or covering is not wearing them properly.
-This can make them ineffective or quite possibly – do more harm than good.
-If you decide to wear a face covering, follow these tips to make sure you’re wearing it right.
+One of the biggest mistakes people make when wearing a face mask or covering is not wearing them properly.
+This can make them ineffective or quite possibly do more harm than good.
+Follow these tips to make sure you’re wearing it right.

 - Take care to wash your hands or use hand sanitiser before putting your face covering on and after you’ve taken it off.